MCP Server (Model Context Protocol)

 OGC API - Processes Tools

-If OGC API - Processes is enabled in your pygeoapi configuration:
+If OGC API - Processes is enabled in your pygeoapi configuration (names below are for the demo hello-world process; note that fastmcp sanitizes - to _):

 | Tool | Description |